top of page

 Phase one of the study in 2023 will explore audience attitudes about inclusion, diversity, and equity.
 Questions will cover both general attitudes and evaluative questions pertaining to participating arts organizations.
 In partnership with the League of American Orchestras, a first study cohort of 27 orchestras deployed the survey on April 11, 2023.
 Phase two of the study in 2024 will delve deeply into the accessibility needs of arts audiences.

 To maximize cohort learning, participants in all cohorts must agree to share their results with other participating organizations through the WolfBrown dashboard.
-After the cohort study concludes, aggregated results will be shared with the larger field through the Audience Outlook Monitor Community.
+After the cohort concludes, aggregated results will be shared with the larger field through the Audience Outlook Monitor Community.

-IDEA Study
+IDEA Study Phase 1 Survey Cohort

-$1,650 - $2,250 based on Tier Number
+$1,650 - $2,250 USD based on Tier Number